Skip navigation

 I’ve been in this game long enough to know that the majority of job seekers don’t like to discuss money in their interviews“.
 People often don’t want to be the first to mention a figure.
 If it’s too low, they may miss out financially.
 If it’s too high, they could miss out on a job offer.

-If a recruitment consultant asks you what you salary expectations are, then I would advise you be as open as possible.
+If a recruitment consultant asks you what your salary expectations are, then I would advise you to be as open as possible.
 They will give you advice on the market rate for your skills and will often do the negotiating for you when you get offered a role.
-They need to know where your head and heart lies, what motivates you, and what will ultimately make you feel valued.
+They need to know where your head and heart lie, what motivates you, and what will ultimately make you feel valued.

 If the employer in the interview asks you this then please feel free to just answer them with your thoughts.
 I have no issue talking about money and I don’t see anything wrong with giving the employer your expectations, even if it is just a range of numbers rather than a commitment to one figure.